docmerlin/bolt/README.md

 Bolt [![Coverage Status](https://coveralls.io/repos/boltdb/bolt/badge.svg?branch=master)](https://coveralls.io/r/boltdb/bolt?branch=master) [![GoDoc](https://godoc.org/github.com/boltdb/bolt?status.svg)](https://godoc.org/github.com/boltdb/bolt) ![Version](https://img.shields.io/badge/version-1.2.1-green.svg)
 ====

+DO NOT USE THIS FORK, UNLESS YOU NEED TO USE the original boltdb but on go 1.15 or newer.
+I recommend if possible you use to https://github.com/etcd-io/bbolt

 Bolt is a pure Go key/value store inspired by [Howard Chu's][hyc_symas] [LMDB project][lmdb].
 The goal of the project is to provide a simple, fast, and reliable database for projects that don't require a full database